saralein/saralein.github.io/_posts/2017-12-21-repository-pattern.md

 ### What is a repository?

 A repository simply represents a collection of entities.
 A repository can hold entities, return them all, filter them.
 It serves as an authoritative collection whose entities are understood by other parts of the application.
-How it does this is an implementation detail.
 Behind your repository, you could be pulling data from a file or a database.
-However, the repository obtains information is an implementation details though.
 The repository serves to abstract this storage method.

 ### Place in the application